Lithuanian opposition Homeland Union says on track to win election

-VILNIUS (Reuters) - Lithuania’s main opposition party, the centre-right Homeland Union, appeared likely to win Sunday’s first round of a national election, seen as a vote of confidence on Prime Minister Saulius Skvernelis’ handling of the coronavirus crisis.
+VILNIUS (Reuters) - Lithuania’s main opposition party, the centre-right Homeland Union, appeared likely to win Sunday’s first round of a national election, in what is seen as a backlash to Prime Minister Saulius Skvernelis’ handling of the coronavirus crisis.

 More ballots are due to come in from larger cities, the Homeland Union’s main electoral base where LVZS is unpopular.